Elanchezhiyan-P/Elanchezhiyan-P/README.md

 ### **Architecture Diagrams & Mockups**:
 - **Tools**: Visio, draw.io, Figma, Visily
-- **Experience**: Proficient in creating clear and effective architecture diagrams and wireframes/mockups using tools like Visio, draw.io for system design and Figma, Visily for UI/UX design.
+- **Experience**: Proficient in creating clear and effective architecture diagrams and wireframes/mockups using tools like Visio, draw.io for system design, and Figma, Visily for UI/UX design.
 I am experienced in visually representing complex systems to facilitate better understanding and communication within teams.

 ---

 ## Currently Working On
 - **Active Contributor** at [@Netimobiledevice](https://github.com/Netimobiledevice)
-- **Current Projects**: Working on Windows desktop development and Web API integration with NetSuite and ServiceNow
+- **Current Projects**: Working on integrating the old Windows application (c++) with new web API (dotnet core) for the activation process and other data collection processes.
-- **Learning**: Exploring .NET 9 to stay ahead of the latest advancements
+- **Learning**: Exploring .NET 9 with ReactJS and NodeJS to stay ahead of the latest advancements

 ## 💬 Testimonials